oxy-design-co/oxychat/README.md

 ### 3. Explore the demo flow

 With the app reachable locally or via a tunnel, open it in the browser and try a few interactions.
-The sample ChatKit UI ships with three tools that trigger visible actions in the pane:
+The sample ChatKit UI ships with two tools that trigger visible actions in the pane:

-1. **Fact Recording** - prompt: `My name is Kaz`
-2. **Weather Info** - prompt: `What's the weather in San Francisco today?`
+1. **Weather Info** - prompt: `What's the weather in San Francisco today?`
-3. **Theme Switcher** - prompt: `Change the theme to dark mode`
+2. **Theme Switcher** - prompt: `Change the theme to dark mode`

 ## What's next